Mercedes-Benz SL Class Convertible (2012 - ) review

-The Mercedes SL retains the classic roadster proportions of its forbears: the long bonnet and a cabin positioned towards the rear of the cars length are hallmarks of the model.
-The newly styled headlights and grille give it a handsome, bluff front end aesthetic and improves on the ham-fisted styling of the post-facelift outgoing version.
-The rear end lacks definition however, with the large rear deck now flowing into a more ‘melted’ rear body.
-Overall, the SL has lost some individuality, and could be mistaken by the uninitiated for the lesser Mercedes SLK, with which it shares some styling themes.
-That said, it’s a relatively subtle looking car (aside for needlessly ‘bling’ detailing such as the bonnet vents and large daytime running lights), particularly when compared to its more ostentatious competition – something which will appeal to many buyers.
+The SL retains the classic roadster proportions of its forebears: the long bonnet and a cabin positioned towards the rear of the car's length are hallmarks of the model.
+The headlights and grille give it a handsome, bluff front end, although the rear end is less distinctive, with the large rear deck flowing into a more ‘melted’ rear body.
+In fact, the SL could be mistaken by the uninitiated for the lesser Mercedes SLK, with which it shares some styling themes.
+That said, it’s a relatively subtle-looking car (even with an AMG body kit on every model and some ‘bling’ detailing such as the vents behind the front wheels and large daytime running lights), particularly when compared to its more ostentatious competition – something which will appeal to many buyers.

-The interior will be familiar to Mercedes owners, as it uses the same centre console arrangement as most of the current line-up.
-While it lacks imagination, there is no faulting its usability: all the buttons are where you’d expect them to be and despite the car’s multitude of gadgets, everything is easy to decipher.
-The buttons, as with the rest of the interior, exudes a sense of integrity and depth of engineering, while the standard of fit and finish is exemplary.
-The interior design cribs elements from the Mercedes SLS supercar, notably the vents and dials.
-The myriad trim and colour combinations available do change the feel of the car: black leather and brushed aluminium puts the driver in a more sporting frame of mind than the relaxed wood on chocolate brown leather.
+The SL's interior will be familiar to owners of any current Mercedes, as it uses pretty much the same centre console arrangement as most of the line-up.
+It also cribs elements from the Mercedes SLS supercar, notably the vents and dials.
+However, what it lacks imagination, it more than makes up for with its usability: all the buttons are where you’d expect them to be and, despite the car’s multitude of gadgets, most things are easy to decipher and use.
+The interior exudes a sense of high class and high quality, while the standard of fit and finish is exemplary, and your choice from the myriad trim and colour combinations available can really change the feel of the car: black leather and brushed aluminium puts the driver in a more sporting frame of mind than the relaxed wood on chocolate brown leather.
 The wood used is well finished and complements the interior, rather than clashing with the more contemporary design fixtures.

-The SL caters for just two passengers, but does so astonishingly well.
-Leg and headroom is generous considering the car’s low profile, with enough room for even the tallest drivers to get comfortable.
-Cabin storage space is limited to a brace of shallow (though nicely trimmed) door pockets and a reasonably commodious glove box.
-There is also a small amount of space between the seats and the rear bulkhead.
-With the roof up, the boot is very large and even when retracted, there is still enough space for a couple of small suitcases and overnight bags.
-Overall, all-round visibility is good, with just the electronically deployed wind deflector obstructing the rear view when raised.
-This being a top-of-the-line Mercedes, it does get standard fit parking sensors (a rear view camera is available as an option) to get around this problem.
+The SL caters for just two passengers, but does so extremely well: leg- and headroom are generous considering the car’s low profile, and there's enough room for even the tallest drivers to get comfortable.
+Cabin storage space is limited to a brace of shallow (though nicely trimmed) door pockets and a reasonably sized glovebox, as well as a small amount of space between the seats and the rear bulkhead.
+The boot is very large with the roof up, and even when it's retracted, there is still enough space for a couple of small suitcases and overnight bags.
+All-round visibility is good, too, although the sheer length of the car's nose can make it awkward to thread through tight city streets and - especially - pull out of T-junctions.